Glass flute

 A glass flute or crystal flute is a glass instrument briefly popular in the early 19th century.
 They are an unusual variety of the Western concert flute designed to preserve pitch and tone during temperature change better than the wood and ivory flutes available at the time of their manufacture.
 Most were made by Claude Laurent, a French craftsman and clockmaker who patented the leaded crystal glass flute in 1806.
 They became obsolete after metal flutes were produced.
 Other than sounding more consistent at differing temperatures, glass flutes are similar in tone to contemporary wooden and ivory flutes.

 Laurent's glass flutes were manufactured in Paris in the early 19th century.
 About 185 of Laurent's instruments are known to have survived, with the United States Library of Congress holding 17 of these.
+Two are kept at Museu de la música in Spain.

 Construction

 Some of the flutes built by Laurent are lead crystal and some are potash glass.
 To reduce weight and provide ornamentation, crystal flutes are cut with facets or fluting on the outside.
 The interior surface is precision ground and polished.
 Joints between the glass sections are silver.
 Some crystal flutes used natural quartz crystal end-caps.
 Laurent introduced the system of mounting flute keys on pillars, an innovation which became a standard that has outlived the popularity of the glass flute.